Past the Mission

 "Past the Mission" is a song by American singer-songwriter and musician Tori Amos.
-It was released as the third single from her second studio album, Under the Pink, in Europe, Australia, and North America but was the fourth release worldwide, due to a varied released schedule in different countries.
-"Past the Mission" was issued in May 1994 by EastWest Records in the UK, in July 1994 in Australia, and in September 1994 by Atlantic Records in North America.
+It was released as the third single from her second studio album, Under the Pink (1994), in Europe, Australia, the United Kingdom, and the United States.
+"Past the Mission" was issued in May 1994 by EastWest Records in the UK, in July 1994 in Australia, and in September 1994 by Atlantic Records in the US.
 Two different CD singles containing live B-sides were released in the UK, and the second of these was released in continental Europe and Australia.
 In the US, the single was only released commercially on cassette, although a promotional CD single was produced.